suneel0101/ga-pandas/README.md

 ## Preliminary Exercises
 1. Solo: Read in the data.
 What is this data about?
 What are some questions you want to answer about the data?
+2. What is the max funding total?
-2. Partner: Anything interesting/strange about the column names?
+3. Partner: Anything interesting/strange about the column names?
-3. Class altogether: Let's rename the column names accordingly.
+4. Class altogether: Let's rename the column names accordingly.

 ## Using `.describe()` to get some descriptive statistics
 Pull up the pandas DataFrame `describe` documentation.